-With the loading speed of your website becoming an important ranking factor for Google – but also a solid opportunity to keep your visitors on your site, getting a lightning-fast theme is essential.
+With the loading speed of your website becoming an important ranking factor for Google – but also a solid opportunity to keep your visitors on your site, getting a lightning-fast theme that passes all core web vitals is essential.

 Today, we’re going to talk about the fastest of them all: the Trellis WordPress Theme by Mediavine.